-When approaching the commercial town from Nnobi axis, you will surely know that a commercial centre is just near by; the signs are everywhere.
-Being the home of motorcycle in Nigeria, which remains a major mode of transportation here, almost every home owns at least one bike.
-Unlike in other parts of the country where ridding a bike is more of men’s thing, in Nnewi, it is everybody’s affair; from women to children, elderly… everyone is involved.
+When approaching the commercial town from Nnobi axis, you will surely know that a commercial centre is just nearby; the signs are everywhere.
+Being the home of the motorcycle in Nigeria, which remains a major mode of transportation here, almost every home owns at least one bike.
+Unlike in other parts of the country where riding a bike is more of men’s thing, in Nnewi, it is everybody’s affair; from women to children, elderly… everyone is involved.

 From left to right, there are economic activities going on at every corner.
 Welders, technicians, traders dealing mostly in automobile products, restaurants… there’s no place for idle minds.
 Though the town has grown in strength as regards industrial activities, Nkwo Nnewi Market still remains the centre of attraction.
 It is more like the exhibition ground for goods produced in the area.

-From large-scale manufacturers to small-scale entrepreneurs, who use charcoal to produce motorcycle break pads to big time industrialists, Nnewi has positioned itself as the Japan of Africa, as it is home to many major indigenous manufacturing companies.
+From large-scale manufacturers to small-scale entrepreneurs, who use charcoal to produce motorcycle brake pads to big-time industrialists, Nnewi has positioned itself as the Japan of Africa, as it is home to many major indigenous manufacturing companies.

 Having experienced first hand how technology boosted the Chinese economy, these men, who started out as importers and franchisee for major Chinese brands, have since migrated into production.

 According to history, the first Igbo man to own and drive a car was HRH Igwe Orizu I (Eze Ugbo Onya Mba) in 1912.
-And by 1940, Nnewi residents were at the center of an international trading network that dominated the supply of motor spare parts in Nigeria.
-The town subsequently became a center for commerce and industry, and has one of the largest automotive parts markets in Africa.
-Besides the big players, small and medium sized industries have also joined the venture, producing for both Nigerian market and for export.
+And by 1940, Nnewi residents were at the centre of an international trading network that dominated the supply of motor spare parts in Nigeria.
+The town subsequently became a centre for commerce and industry and has one of the largest automotive parts markets in Africa.
+Besides the big players, small and medium-sized industries have also joined the venture, producing for both the Nigerian markets and for export.

-Since 1970, Nnewi have controlled approximately 80 to 90 percent of the motor-parts trade in Nigeria.
+Since 1970, Nnewi has controlled approximately 80 to 90 per cent of the motor-parts trade in Nigeria.
 This has made Nkwo Nnewi Market the major import and wholesale point for motor spare parts in Nigeria.
 The industrialists on their parts are adapting foreign technology for local needs, providing employment for thousands.

-Already, Anambra Sate hosts a large number of Industrial Clusters, but many have raised concern on the need to strengthen this advantage with an appropriate policy framework that will boost the indigenous capacity in the sector.
-It is hoped that the initiative will not only have a direct impact on wealth creation in the state, but will also bring down rate of unemployment.
+Already, Anambra State hosts a large number of Industrial Clusters, but many have raised concern on the need to strengthen this advantage with an appropriate policy framework that will boost the indigenous capacity in the sector.
+It is hoped that the initiative will not only have a direct impact on wealth creation in the state but will also bring down the rate of unemployment.

 While the maximum period for the training is three months, there are some skills in the curriculum that runs for just a month.
-For instance, those in cosmetics, chemical and allied, food and agro processing and others don’t have to spend three moths; most of them will be rounding off soon.
+For instance, those in cosmetics, chemical and allied, food and agro-processing and others don’t have to spend three months; most of them will be rounding off soon.
 But for those into fabrication, building technology, foundry, auto spare parts and leatherwork and so on, they have to complete three months at the Centre.

 To ensure the trainees are grounded in their field of choice, a special scheme was developed to perfectly blend theoretical learning with practical.
 While resident entrepreneurs at the Centre serve as resource persons for the trainees in different fields, staff handle the theoretical aspects.
 With standard laboratories and workshops manned by scientists and engineers, who are professionals in those fields, the trainees have all is required to excel.

-While the Centre provides both theoretical and practical training for the participants, the manufacturing firms around give them opportunity to see real time production process.
-The progarmme is designed in such as a way that the trainees go for internship with different firms in Nnewi.
+While the Centre provides both theoretical and practical training for the participants, the manufacturing firms around give them the opportunity to see the real-time production process.
+The programme is designed in such as a way that the trainees go for an internship with different firms in Nnewi.
 And being a member of the Nnewi Chamber of Commerce, getting placement for the interns is no big deal for the Incubation Center.

 “You find that for you to operate in a system, you have to be part of that system.
-Having been member of the Nnewi Chamber of Commerce, it’s very easy to interact with the industries.
-The main objective of the excursion is to exposure the students and we have categorised them into various skills,” Mrs. Uche Chukwu, the Center Manager hinted.
+Having been a member of the Nnewi Chamber of Commerce, it’s very easy to interact with the industries.
+The main objective of the excursion is to expose the students and we have categorised them into various skills,” Mrs Uche Chukwu, the Center Manager hinted.

 Upon graduation, the youths will be provided with seed money by the state government to establish small-scale businesses so as to become self-reliant.

-Providing insight into the state government’s commitment towards ensuring the viability and sustainability of the empowerment programme, the then Commissioner for Science and Technology, Mr. Obi Nwankwo, said the programme is collaboration between Anambra State and Federal Ministry of Science & Technology.
+Providing insight into the state government’s commitment towards ensuring the viability and sustainability of the empowerment programme, the then Commissioner for Science and Technology, Mr Obi Nwankwo, said the programme is a collaboration between Anambra State and Federal Ministry of Science & Technology.

 “The federal government handles the area of management and administration, payment of the admin staff, procurement of some of the equipment and infrastructure development, while Anambra built all the facilities and structures at the centre.”